Ultimate Brandon Real Estate Investing Guide for 2026

 Property Values

-Mortgage lenders like to find as much home equity in the collateral as possible.
-When the lender has to foreclose on a loan without much equity, the sale may not even pay back the balance owed.
-The combined effect of mortgage loan payments that lower the mortgage loan balance and yearly property market worth appreciation increases home equity.
+Mortgage lenders like to see as much home equity in the collateral as possible.
+If the investor has to foreclose on a mortgage loan with lacking equity, the sale might not even repay the balance owed.
+Growing property values help improve the equity in the collateral as the homeowner lessens the amount owed.

 Property Taxes